 In most cases only once.
 Over 90% of the trees I’ve treated over the past decade have only been treated one time.
 My success rate to date is approximately 90% – with therapeutic injections representing approximately 30% of those treated.

 The trenching protocol of the Texas Forest Service Oak Wilt Suppression Program currently is just that, it is designed to temporarily suppress the disease.
 Current protocol allows for various trench-compromising practices such as fungicide treatment inside the trench (when on the contrary it should require herbicide application) and roguing has all but been abandoned as a recommendation and even more so in practice.
-Another compromising practice is that trenches are often laid through a thick mot where obviously a high density of large roots are cut and usually only separated by inches (rocksaw) of tilled soil, which is extremely conducive to re-grafting occurrences.
+Another compromising practice is that trenches are often laid through a thick mot where obviously a high density of large roots are cut and usually only separated by inches (in cases of rocksaw) of tilled soil, which is extremely conducive to re-grafting occurrences.
 Quite disturbing is the lack of conditioning by the Texas Forest Service of their 74-76% claimed success rate.
 They conveniently leave out the qualification that this determination of “success” is currently (as of mid-Nov.
 2019) derived from “random” Post Suppression Evaluations (PSE) done every other year for trenches installed 1-5 years from time of the PSE year.
 The TFS does not now nor have they ever set as a standard for the PSE program, to verify trench efficacy over that 5 yr. mark.
 A major problem here is that the public will likely infer that the same “success” rate would be the case at say 8 or 10 years as well.
 That is absolutely not the case!
 Coincidentally, I frequently observe re-grafting of roots and subsequent trench failure evidences itself 5-8yrs. after trench install.
 Further, many seasoned commercial arborists believe that the search for new innovative ideas and studies for containment (i.e. silvicide, trench inserts) which are both long-term and affordable are long overdue.

 There is no “safe” time.
 Every year I visit numerous brand new oak wilt centers which undoubtedly started as a result of overland spore vectoring during the “safe” months of July-January.
 Competent ISA Certified Arborists who have integrity and hire workers who do as well and invest heavily in training workers in appropriate safe pruning & wound sealing practices as well as have exceptional equipment to do so, are by far the most critical factors to preventing oak wilt by pruning.
 A promptly-painted wound in spring is as safe as a painted wound in August or January.
 Further, pruning inherently wounds a tree.
 The tree’s best response for compartmentalization by initial callus formation and then later by wound wood formation occurs during the spring according to the definitive study and protocol called the Hamburg Pruning System.
 There are many other benefits of tree pruning and for each of them the spring time also provides the best results for them as well.